+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+Filed by the Registrant [X] Filed by a Party other than the Registrant [ ]

+Check the appropriate box:

+- [ ] Preliminary Proxy Statement

+- Confidential, For Use of the Commission only (as permitted by Rule []

+- 14a-6(e)(2))

+- LXJ Definitive Proxy Statement

+- Definitive Additional Materials F 1 - [] Soliciting Material Pursuant to ss.240.14a-12

+OCWEN FINANCIAL CORPORATION

+(Name of Registrant as Specified in Its Charter)

+N/A

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 l by the Registrant [X] I by a Party other than the Registrant [] Check the appropriate box: ]]] X] Preliminary Proxy Statement] Confidential, For Use of the Commission only (as permitted by Rule 14a-6(e)(2))] Definitive Proxy Statement] Definitive Additional Materials] Soliciting Material Pursuant to ss.240.14a-12 OCWEN FINANCIAL CORPORATION (Name of Registrant as Specified in Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ent of Filing Fee (Check the appropriate box): No Fee Required [] F ee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 1) T itle of each class of securities to which transaction applies: N/A 2) A ggregate number of securities to which the transaction applies: N/A É Per unit price or other underlying value of transaction computed pursuant to exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined.): N/A 4) P Proposed maximum aggregate value of transaction: N/A ́ [Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) A amount Previously Paid: N/A 2) F form, Schedule or Registration Statement No.: N/A 3) F iling Party: N/A 4) D pate Filed: N/A 1 [GRAPHIC OMITTED] OCWEN March 24, 2006 Dear Fellow Shareholder: Meeti offic Beach Time. chalf of the Board of Directors, I cordially invite you to attend the Annual ang of Shareholders of Ocwen Financial Corporation which will be held at the ses of the Company located at 1661 Worthington Road, Suite 100, West Palm and The Matters to be considered by shareholders at the Annual Meeting are ribed in detail in the accompanying materials. the n Meeti and r Meeti e very important that you be represented at the Annual Meeting regardless of number of shares you own or whether you are able to attend the Annual ang in person.
-Let me urge you to mark, sign and date your proxy card today return it in the envelope provided, even if you plan to attend the Annual ang.
-This will not prevent you from voting in person but will ensure that yote is counted if you are unable to attend.
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+[X] No Fee Required Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11

+- 1) Title of each class of securities to which transaction applies: N/A - 2) Aggregate number of securities to which the transaction applies: N/A - Per unit price or other underlying value of transaction computed pursuant 3) to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined.): N/A - 4) Proposed maximum aggregate value of transaction: N/A - Total fee paid: 5) - Fee paid previously with preliminary materials. - ] Check box if any part of the fee is offset as provided by Exchange Act Γ Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - Amount Previously Paid: N/A 1) - 2) Form, Schedule or Registration Statement No.: N/A - Filing Party: N/A 3) - Date Filed: N/A 4)

+[GRAPHIC OMITTED] OCWEN

+March 31, 2006

+Dear Fellow Shareholder:

+On behalf of the Board of Directors, I cordially invite you to attend the Annual Meeting of Shareholders of Ocwen Financial Corporation which will be held at the offices of the Company located at 1661 Worthington Road, Suite 100, West Palm Beach, Florida 33409, on Thursday, May 4, 2006, at 9:00 a.m., Eastern Standard Time.
+The matters to be considered by shareholders at the Annual Meeting are described in detail in the accompanying materials.

+It is very important that you be represented at the Annual Meeting regardless of the number of shares you own or whether you are able to attend the Annual Meeting in person.
+Let me urge you to mark, sign and date your proxy card today and return it in the envelope provided, even if you plan to attend the Annual Meeting.
+This will not prevent you from voting in person but will ensure that your vote is counted if you are unable to attend.